Trip25/100daysofcode/README.md

 Recruitment Clinic w/Spinks @ Wed 30 Aug 2023 11:00 - 12:00 (BST)
 CV Review with Spinks: Bring your CV for a live review session.
 Get valuable insights and feedback to enhance your chances of making a great impression on recruiters.

+- Teammate flagged an error with our project app
+- Investigated and fixed
+- Worked on codecademy
+-

 ### Thoughts: